RealCyberTalks/networking/module.md

   ![This is the process picture](images/forthscene.png)

   <h4>
     Now pc0 and the switch have learned where pc1 lives through its mac address.
-From now on, the ARP message is useless because pc0 and pc1 are friends, both of them know where they each live, which means they are now free to communicate with each other without any issues.
+From now on, the ARP message is useless because pc0 and pc1 are friends, both of them know where they each live, which means they are now free to communicate with each other without any issues through mac addresses.
 All of this is happening within seconds, but we just slowed down the progress so it becomes easier.
 This is how it actaully looks like behind the scenes:

   ![This is the process picture](images/ping.png)